ndjson/ndjson-spec/README.md

 The parser MUST accept newline as line delimiter `\n` (0x0A) as well as carriage return and newline `\r\n` (0x0D0A).

-If the JSON text is not parseable, the parser SHOULD raise an error.
+If the JSON text is not parsable, the parser SHOULD raise an error.
 The parser MAY silently ignore empty lines, e.g. `\n\n`.
 This behavior MUST be documented and SHOULD be configurable by the user of the parser.

 ### 3.3 MediaType and File Extensions